fstenico/ZCAM-E2-F6-controller/README.md

 # ZCAM-E2-F6-controller
-Arduino based physical focus and record controller
+Arduino based physical focus and record controller with rotary encoder, pushbuttons and LED for REC & CAF